Foreign policy of the Biden administration: European Union

-Some analysts and diplomats say the proposed Comprehensive Agreement on Investment between China and the European Union may damage relations with the United States as the EU hands China a political win at the expense of incoming president Biden.
-In December 2020, Jake Sullivan, Biden's national security adviser, said he would welcome "early consultation" with Europe on China.
-However, instead of holding off for Biden to take office to devise a common approach toward China, the EU agreed to the deal anyway.

-In the calls with the European leaders, President Biden spoke of bilateral relations, bolstering transatlantic relations through NATO and the European Union, and closely coordinating on key issues, such as Iran, China, Russia, Afghanistan, climate change, the COVID-19 pandemic and multilateral organizations.
+Biden spoke of bilateral relations, bolstering transatlantic relations through NATO and the European Union, and closely coordinating on key issues, such as Iran, China, Russia, Afghanistan, climate change, the COVID-19 pandemic and multilateral organizations.

-President Biden promised to repair "strained" relationships with European allies in contrast to his predecessor, Trump.
+Biden promised to repair the U.S.' "strained" European alliances, in contrast to Trump.
 At the Munich Security Conference, Biden warned that "Putin seeks to weaken the European project and our NATO alliance."
-Biden called for multilateralism to strengthen the defensive position and economic power of the transatlantic alliance, and solve global problems like the COVID pandemic and climate change.
+He claimed that strengthening NATO would help void the pandemic and climate change.

 However, in late 2022 and 2023, the Biden administration implemented the CHIPS and Science Act (partly to counter the European Chips Act) and Inflation Reduction Act, both of which included measures to improve the U.S. domestic research sector, build domestic supply chains, and increase business and consumer tax incentives solely for American-made semiconductors, renewable energy, and electric vehicles, among others.
-The EU member states' finance ministers have complained against these measures, claiming the United States is implementing harmful protectionist measures.
+The EU member states' finance ministers complained about these measures, claiming the United States is implementing harmful protectionist measures.
 The European Commission has responded by proposing the Net Zero Industry Act as part of the European Green Deal.
-Biden and President of the European Commission Ursula von der Leyen agreed on March 10, 2023, to negotiate a common critical minerals stockpile deal and reforms to their respective green industrial policy packages.
+Biden and President of the European Commission Ursula von der Leyen agreed in 2023 to negotiate a common critical minerals stockpile deal and reforms to their respective green industrial policy packages.